Raza Rabbani

-He has been elected a senator six times since 1993 from the Sindh Province.
+He has been elected a Senator six times since 1993 from Sindh.
 He was a close aide to Benazir Bhutto who had appointed him the party's deputy secretary general in 1997 and leader of the opposition in the Senate in 2005.
-Rabbani has served as Federal Minister for Inter-Provincial Coordination, Minister of State for Law and Justice, and Leader of the House and Opposition in the Senate.
-Raza Rabbani was unanimously elected as the Chairman of the Senate of Pakistan in March 2015.
+Rabbani has served as Minister of Inter Provincial Coordination, Minister of State for Law and Justice, and Leader of the House and Opposition in the Senate.
+Raza Rabbani was unanimously elected as the Chairman of the Senate of Pakistan in March 2015 and he served until March 2018, when he was succeeded by Sadiq Sanjrani.

 Early life and education

-Rabbani was born on 23 July 1953 in Lahore, Punjab in a well educated Arain family.
+Rabbani was born on 23 July 1953 in Lahore, Punjab into a well educated Punjabi Arain family.
+His father Mian Atta Rabbani an officer in Royal Indian Air Force during the British Raj and first commissioned pilot in Pakistan Air Force, after independence.
+He served as Muhammad Ali Jinnah's Aide-de-Camp.
 He spent his childhood in Karachi.

 Rabbani received his early education from Habib Public School in Karachi.
 He received his BA and LLB.
 (Bachelor of Law) degrees from the University of Karachi in 1976 and 1981, respectively.